digitalcredentials/bnid/README.md

 ## Background

-This library provides tools for Web and Node.js to generate random ids and encode and decode them in various base-N encodings.
+This library provides tools for Web browsers, React Native, and Node.js apps to generate random ids and encode and decode them in various base-N encodings.

 ## Install

 ### NPM

 ```
-npm install bnid
+npm install @digitalcredentials/bnid
 ```

 ### Git